 4. Stay at Walt Disney World renting DVC points

 DVC guests staying on property using points are currently exempt from paying the resort parking fee, so if you rent DVC points to stay on property , you can take advantage of this.
+We have a quick guide to renting DVC points here.
 Now this is something we are hoping to learn more about this year, but if you’re confused about how this works, you can read more from Mousesavers by clicking this link.

 5. Book your Disney Vacation Through a Third Party